emrysr/boilerplates/docker-compose/prometheus-gui/README.md

 # Prometheus with Grafana

-Promethius has an api that allows it to gather details from diffrent
+Promethius has an api that allows it to gather details from diffrent sources

 This is intended for development environments.
 Would need to be improved for production.